A proposal is a written offer to solve a technical problem

 Since publications people settle most problems of layout

-and printing, we can assume that they will not have
+and printing, we can assume that they will not have to

-special features in which the author may take a direct
+in which the author may take a direct interest and a part

-interest and a part in choosing.
-But illustrations are
+in choosing.
+But illustrations are another matter, for

-another matter, for the engineer knows the illustrations
+the engineer knows the illustrations are one of the important

-are one of the important communication tools in engineering.
+communication tools in engineering.
+Along with words,

-will therefore want to work closely with his editor
+to work closely with his editor and the assigned illustrator

-and the assigned illustrator to see to it that the proposal
+to see to it that the proposal is suitably illustrated

-is suitably illustrated and, particularly, that illustrations
+and, particularly, that illustrations and figures are

-help to the reader at the least expense of his effort.
+reader at the least expense of his effort.

 Illustrations